JanLahmann/RasQberry-Two/content/3d-model/bill-of-materials.md

 # Bill of Materials

-This document contains all the information you need to purchase every component needed to assemble the RasQberry Two Platform.
-When fully assembled, you'll have a fully functional and detailed model like this one!
+This document contains all the information you need to purchase everything needed to assemble the RasQberry Two Platform.
+When fully assembled, you will have a fully functional and detailed model like this one!

 ![Assembled Model](../Artwork/RasQberry2model.png)